theaniketraj/ceie/README.md

 # **CEIE (Controlled Environment Integration Engine)**

-Welcome to **CEIE** – a comprehensive toolchain designed to automate Git repository setup, streamline branch management, and enhance your development workflow.
+Welcome to **CEIE 2.0** – a comprehensive toolchain designed to automate Git repository setup, streamline branch management, and enhance your development workflow.
 With CEIE, you can easily set up repositories, automate deployment processes, and manage environments using GitHub Actions, all in a scalable, efficient, and reusable package.

 ---